-- Select the organization and double-click
+- Select the organization and double-click ⊘. - 5.
+Save the changes.

 - Assigning account definitions to business roles on page 60 - Assigning account definitions to all employees on page 60 - Assigning account definitions directly to employees on page 61 - Assigning account definitions to system roles on page 62 - Adding account definitions to the IT Shop on page 62